top of page

 Your pre-purchase survey will include:

-In-water and out-of-water hull inspection: Mandatory lift-out at Spanish marinas enables a thorough evaluation of the underwater hull, keel, rudder, and through-hull fittings.
+• In-water and out-of-water hull inspection: Mandatory lift-out at Spanish marinas enables a thorough evaluation of the underwater hull, keel, rudder, and through-hull fittings.

-Deck, superstructure, and fitting review: Detailed visual, percussion and moisture-based checks for cracks, blisters, delamination, leaks, or corrosion.
+• Deck, superstructure, and fitting review: Detailed visual, percussion and moisture-based checks for cracks, blisters, delamination, leaks, or corrosion.

-Mechanical and electrical systems inspection: Engines, gearboxes, batteries, wiring, pumps, and navigation electronics all checked for compliance and safety.
+• Mechanical and electrical systems inspection: Engines, gearboxes, batteries, wiring, pumps, and navigation electronics all checked for compliance and safety.

-Safety equipment inventory: Life jackets, flares, fire-fighting gear, navigation lights, and other compliance-critical gear.
+• Safety equipment inventory: Life jackets, flares, fire-fighting gear, navigation lights, and other compliance-critical gear.

-Sea trial (if practical): Operative systems are tested under real conditions.
+• Sea trial (if practical): Operative systems are tested under real conditions.

-Comprehensive photographic documentation: Every finding annotated for clarity.
+• Comprehensive photographic documentation: Every finding annotated for clarity.

 Reports categorise deficiencies by severity, estimate repair costs, and provide recommendations for immediate, short-term, and long-term attention.
 This enables buyers to re-negotiate sale price, require seller repairs, or even withdraw from problematic purchases.

-Condition Surveys vs. Insurance Surveys
+Pre Purchase Condition Surveys vs. Insurance Surveys

-Condition surveys are educational for owners and buyers, while insurance reports are concise, factual, and formatted for insurers.
+Pre-purchase condition surveys are educational for owners and buyers, while insurance reports are concise, factual, and formatted for insurers.

 Do I Always Need a Pre-Purchase Survey?

-Spanish, British, German, Scandinavian, and Dutch buyers should commission full pre-purchase surveys on any vessel over 10 years old, with unclear history, or above €40,000 - 50,000 value.
-Even when a boat presents well visually, the survey pays for itself through defect identification and negotiation power.
+National and International yacht buyers in Spain should commission full pre-purchase surveys on any vessel regardless of age, value or condition.
+Even when a boat presents well visually, the survey pays for itself through defect identification and negotiation power, and rarely is there such a thing as a cheap boat.

 Damage Assessment Surveys: When and Why?